zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/validating-text-and-numeric-field-entries.md

 ### Requiring Only Integers

-Users can require numeric values to be integers only.
+Forms can be configured to require numeric values to be integers.
 By default, the _My numeric type is_ value is set to Decimal.

 To configure the Numeric field to accept only integers:

-1. Open the right navigation menu.
+1. While viewing a form, click on a Numeric field to open the field configuration menu.
 1. On the _Basic_ tab, click on the _Integer_ radio button.

     ![Specify whether numbers can be decimals or integers only.](./validating-text-and-numeric-field-entries/images/03.png)